djurodrljaca/CedarFramework/README.md

 ## Custom types

-The user can create serialization and deserialization functions for native types not supported by the library by creating the specialized *CedarFramework::serialize()* amd *CedarFramework::deserialize()* functions.
+The user can create serialization and deserialization functions for native types not supported by the library by creating the specialized *CedarFramework::serialize()* and *CedarFramework::deserialize()* functions.